harjotsinghparmar/Pensill/Readme.md

 ### Faculty Directory
 ******
-Search for faculty members based on your domain of interest. \s
+Search for faculty members based on your domain of interest.
 ![GIF](decent_res.gif)

 ### Project Description Page
 *******
-Get detailed information about the projects and fundings. \s
+Get detailed information about the projects and fundings.
 ![Screenshot](description_page.png)